Ouranosinc/raven/docs/source/dev_guide.rst

     OR

-    # to test juste 1 notebook (note the .run at the end of the notebook path)
+    # to test a single notebook (note the .run at the end of the notebook path)
     $ make FLYINGPIGEON_WPS_URL=http://localhost:8093 FINCH_WPS_URL=http://localhost:5000 docs/source/notebooks/Assess_probabilistic_flood_risk.ipynb.run

 If instead we want to run the notebooks against the production raven-wps server